Common law in Manitoba is one of the most common reasons that someone reaches out to a law firm. They often want to know:

 - questions about property acquired during the relationship

 - division of property

 Common-Law Manitoba | Common-law Couples

 It could also be a hundred other things.
 Therefore, it’s important to hire a family lawyer in Manitoba to give you legal advice.
 They need to speak to you and ask you a bunch of questions.
-Please keep in mind, our law firm does not have lawyers in Manitoba.
-Therefore, please do not reach out to us with Manitoba family law questions.
+Contact us and we will connect you with a lawyer.

-Instead, please reach out to a lawyer in your province.
-We wrote this article to answer questions about common law in general.
 We know many people with family law questions like researching information online before reaching out to a law firm.
-Our law firm wants to provide free information online, but keep in mind that if you reach out to a law firm, you need to be prepared to pay for their services.
+Our company wants to provide free information online, but keep in mind that if you reach out to a law firm, you need to be prepared to pay for their services.

 Law firms rarely provide free advice and legal aid is rarely accepted by most law practices.
 If you live in BC or Ontario, we can help you!
 The best way to get a hold of us is via the live chat function.